-Navigating the ins and outs of global hiring can be an absolute minefield, especially if this is your first time venturing into the world of international business expansion.
+Navigating the ins and outs of global hiring can be an absolute minefield, especially if this is your first time venturing into international business expansion.

-However, remote working and global hiring is on the rise, and for very good reason – it can present businesses with amazing opportunities to support their growth and give them access to fresh pools of talent that may have otherwise been unattainable.
+However, remote working and global hiring are on the rise, and for excellent reason – it can present businesses with opportunities to support their growth and give them access to fresh pools of talent that may have otherwise been unattainable.

 1) Assess Global Talent Needs